jduffield65/coppafish/docs/config_setup.md

 All parameters not specified in this file will inherit the [default values](config.md).
 The parameters with Default = `MUST BE SPECIFIED` are the bare minimum parameters which need to be set in the experiment config file.
+If any section or parameter within a section is added to the config file which is not included in the [default file](config.md), an error will be raised when it is loaded in.
 Some example config files for typical experiments are listed below.

 ## Example Config Files